eamq/minml/README.md

 ## Todo list

 - Add per-thread CPU bar graphs (oriented vertically, like a graphic equalizer)
-- Write AMD-themed CPU and GPU skins (or come up with a vendor-agnostic color scheme)
-- Come up with a color scheme for network/storage that works with Intel, AMD, and NVIDIA (not needed if going vendor-agnostic)
 - Move from background.png to a native background, while maintaining the margins between skins
-- Find ways to reduce duplication (abstract common values, iterate on lists, show # of procs based on a variable, etc.)
+- Find ways to reduce CPU core duplication (iterate on lists, show # of procs based on a variable, etc.)

 ## Resources
 - [Rainmeter skin documetation](https://docs.rainmeter.net/manual/skins/)